atlassian-labs/compiled/packages/webpack-loader/css-loader/README.md

 ## What's `extract.css`

-It is a place holder CSS file we use for extraction.
-It's used for two reasons:
+It's a placeholder CSS file we use for style extraction, used for two reasons:

 1. thread safe collection of styles
 1. caching -- resulting in faster bundles